-Following are the key responsibilities of a meeting leader.
+Here are some of the key responsibilities of a meeting leader.

-- Determines the goal, task, or purpose that must be accomplished.
+- The meeting leader determines the goal, task, or purpose that must be accomplished in the meeting.
 This is often an assignment or part of the leader’s job description.

-- Decides whether a meeting is the best possible method for obtaining the goal or purpose or attaining the desired outcome.
-Answer the question, Is a meeting needed?
+- The meeting leader decides whether a meeting is the best possible method for obtaining the goal or purpose or attaining the desired outcome.
+Answer the question: is a meeting needed?

-- Determines who needs to help plan the meeting.
+- The meeting leader determines who needs to help plan the meeting.

-- With a team or as the leader, decides upon the agenda for the meeting.
+- The meeting leader decides upon the agenda for the meeting.
 (In ongoing meetings, this task is accomplished at the end of the current meeting.)

-- Determines the date, time, and location most frequently using a shared organizational calendar.
+- The meeting leader determines the date, time, and location most frequently using a shared organizational calendar.

-- Puts together meeting pre-work such as reading, financial information, history, related team meeting minutes, and so forth.
+- The meeting leader puts together meeting pre-work such as reading, financial information, history, related team meeting minutes, and so forth.

-- Invites participants and distributes assignments and pre-work allowing as much time as possible so participants come prepared to the meeting.
+- The meeting leader invites participants and distributes assignments and pre-work allowing as much time as possible so participants come prepared to the meeting.

-- Ensures that the meeting has a recorder or minute taker to document the proceedings and any commitments, action items, or decisions.
-Appoints a timekeeper, when necessary for the orderly conduct of a meeting.
+- The meeting leader ensures that the meeting has a recorder or minute taker to document the proceedings and any commitments, action items, or decisions.
+She also appoints a timekeeper when necessary for the orderly conduct of a meeting.

-- May use an icebreaker to warm up the participants and create an environment in which the meeting participants are comfortable communicating with each other and exchanging ideas and information.
+- The meeting leader may use an icebreaker to warm up the participants and create an environment in which the meeting participants are comfortable communicating with each other and exchanging ideas and information.

-- Arrives early and leads the meeting by keeping it on task, on track, and involving all participants so each feels that their presence was essential at the meeting.
+- The meeting leader arrives early and leads the meeting by keeping it on track and involving all participants so each feels that their presence was essential at the meeting.
 This ensures their participation in the next meeting

-- Spices up the company meeting so that participants don't feel dull and bored.
+- The meeting leader spices up the company meeting so that participants don't feel dull and bored.
 Whether using icebreakers, humor, or fun examples, no meeting should end without a laugh.

-- Ensures that next steps and action items are assigned and handled.
+- The meeting leader ensures that the next steps and action items are assigned and handled.

-- Debriefs the meeting and plans the agenda for the next meeting.
+- The meeting leader debriefs the meeting and plans the agenda for the next meeting.

-- Follow up with participants between meetings to make sure that action items are on track and to offer assistance and/or resources if the volunteer is experiencing problems.
+- The meeting leader follows up with participants between meetings to make sure that action items are on track and to offer assistance and/or resources if the volunteer is experiencing problems.